 Very large bronze sculpture with brown patina, based on the group "The Rape of the Sabine Women" by John of Bologna (Giambologna).
 This pivoting composition shows three figures in motion: a man on the ground defeated with his shield turned upside down, a second one arched clutching a woman launched towards the sky trying to escape, all on a naturalistic base.
 The Sabine man, the Roman and the Sabine woman are all depicted naked.
 This staging plays on serpentine lines known as "figura serpentinata" and diagonals giving a beautiful variety of volumes and a multiplicity of angles of view.
 The bronze is signed F. De Luca, for Ferdinando De Luca, a 19th century Italian sculptor who adapted the model for casting.
 The group stands on a black marble base.

 The marble original was sculpted by Giambologna (1529-1608) between 1574 and 1582, commissioned by Francesco I de' Medici for the Loggia dei Lanzi in the Piazza della Signoria, Florence, Italy.
-The work is characteristic of Mannerism.
+This work is characteristic of Mannerism.
 Nineteenth-century connoisseurs particularly appreciated having bronze proofs of this sculpture in their collections.

-Dimension of base: 34,5 cm x 41 cm (13.58 in x 16.14 in)
+Base dimension: 34.5 cm x 41 cm (13.58 in x 16.14 in)

-Epoque XIX°, Circa: 1880
+Circa: 1880

 Condition report: In good condition.